Teen Gets Life Sentence For Killing Police Officer In Baltimore County

 "No penalty can bring back Officer Caprio or eliminate the pain and suffering inflicted on Officer Caprio's family and the Perry Hall neighborhood I represent.
 I would like to thank the prosecutors who pursued the toughest sanctions allowed by law."

-The Harris-Caprio case has unfolded as Baltimore deals with the fallout from the death of Freddie Gray after being taken into police custody, while also coping with a tragically high murder rate and persistent claims of police misconduct.
+The case has unfolded as Baltimore deals with the fallout from the death of Freddie Gray after being taken into police custody, while also coping with a tragically high murder rate and persistent claims of police misconduct.

 And as the Sun reports, "The murder of a white police woman by a black teenager set off a firestorm of debate, much of it racially charged."